BiancaMel/CustomVehiclePhysics-UPBGE/README.md

 Main bugs:
 -Deltatime problem, the car flicks with frametime variations, I think it needs substep but, I don't know how to implement.
 -Tire friction at low velocity is not accurate.

+if you want to improve the project, you can.